mckinsey/vizro/vizro-core/docs/pages/user-guides/data.md

 !!! warning

     You should always [treat the content of user input as untrusted](https://community.plotly.com/t/writing-secure-dash-apps-community-thread/54619).
-For example, you should not expose as a parameter a filepath to load without passing it through a function like [`werkzeug.utils.secure_filename`](https://werkzeug.palletsprojects.com/en/3.0.x/utils/#werkzeug.utils.secure_filename); otherwise you might enable a user to access arbitrary files on your server.
+For example, you should not expose a filepath to load without passing it through a function like [`werkzeug.utils.secure_filename`](https://werkzeug.palletsprojects.com/en/3.0.x/utils/#werkzeug.utils.secure_filename), or you might enable arbitrary access to files on your server.

 It is not possible to pass [nested parameters](parameters.md#nested-parameters) to dynamic data.
 You can only target top-level arguments of the data loading function and not address nested keys in a dictionary.